Meenambakkam: Temples

+Sri Radha Rukmani Sametha Sri Venugopala Perumal Temple located at V.O.C street, Meenambakkam is one of the prominent attraction in this location.
+The temple was established in the year 1920, as simple Bajanai Kovil.
+After time and years passed the temple was reconstructed into a concrete structure with a main Sanctum for Sri Radha Rukmani and Venugopala Perumal as the main deity and Sridevi Boodevi Sametha Varadaraja Perumal as urchava moorthy.
+Aadi perukku, Sri jayanthi, Puratasi Sanikizhamai and Vaikuntha Ekadashi are the major festivals celebrated here.
+The temple is closer to the Meenambakkam bus stop, Metro Station and railway station.

 Sridevi Sakthi Santhiamman Temple

 Sridevi Sakthi Santhiamman Temple is one of the oldest temples in the city situated amidst the airport.
 The deity is called Santhiamman as she is believed to safeguard the village sitting at the santhi, which means junction in Tamil.
 Santhiamman is worshiped by the local people.

 Sridevi Periyapalayathamman Temple

 Sridevi Periyapalayathamman Temple is one of the major temples situated in the locality.
 The goddesses is worshiped by the local villagers and the annual festival of this temple is the major celebration of the village.
+There are reports of mismanagement of the temple funds by the sitting committee, lack of maintenance of the temple structure, and failure to conduct regular festivals.